dma-neves/dcpuAssembler/README.md

 **Syntax**
   - The ISA of the cpu can be found in the README from the VHDL_8bitCPU rep.
-  - The only nuances the assembler contains are the usage of labels for the jump instructions instead of using the memory locations directly and the addition of comments using the "#" character.
+  - The only nuances the assembler contains are the usage of labels for the jump instructions instead of using the memory locations directly and the addition of comments using the "#" or ';' characters.

 **Example**
   ![alt text](https://github.com/dma-neves/Assembler/blob/main/other/codeExample.png)